Skip to main content

 After installing the app, you'll be prompted to connect your Slack workspace and GitHub account.

-1. Click Connect near GitHub admin connection and proceed to authentication in GitHub via OAuth2.
+1. Click Connect near GitHub connection and proceed to authentication in GitHub via OAuth2.

 2. You will be asked to sign in to your GitHub account if you haven't already.